perogi/zipcodes-perogi/README.md

 Differences
 -----------
 I only wanted the Primary data from the federalgovernmentzipcodes.us website.
-I also only need a city and state lookup so I removed the distance functionality found in his project.
 Finally, I do not need the Canada data so I removed that from the repo as well.

+Version 1.1.0 by request I added lat/long/timezone/long statename/whether or not the zipcode uses daylight savings time

 Usage
 -----
-    var zipcodes = require('zipcodes');
+    var zipcodes = require('zipcodes-perogi');

 Zipcode Lookup
 --------------